edvarken/chisel-activation-functions/README.md

 - LayerNorm

 In hardware however, these functions need to be approximated.
-The SiLU is approximated in three different ways: using an (inverted) lookup-table (LUT) in the first two version, or an approximation function in the third version.
-The GELU function is approximated with an (inverted) LUT.
+SiLU and GELU are approximated in three four ways: using a zero-order approximation using a (inverted) lookup-table (LUT) in the first two versions, an approximation function in the third version, and a first-order LUT in the fourth version.
-The LayerNorm is approximated using a Dynamic Tanh function: `DyT(x) = tanh(α*x)`, implemented as a LUT For GroupNorm, the range GroupNorm approximation function is used: `rangeGN(x_i) = (x_i - mean)/(alpha*range)`.
+The LayerNorm behavior is approximated using a Dynamic Tanh function: `DyT(x) = tanh(α*x)`, implemented as a zero-order approx.
+For GroupNorm, the range GroupNorm approximation function is used: `rangeGN(x_i) = (x_i - mean)/(alpha*range)`.
 All inputs and outputs are in BrainFloat16(BF16) format.

-The Chisel3 framework is used to describe, test and generate all hardware.
+The Chisel framework is used to describe, test and generate all hardware, see the build.sbt file for the scala and chisel versions used.
+This project uses the newer ChiselSim (EphemeralSimulator) and no longer relies on the old ChiselTest.

 <img src="img/GraphOfTwoNLFunctions.png" alt="Visualization of the two activation functions" width="700"/>